BardicDefense/purple-hack/spells.md

 and a Tiny creature 1—along with sufficient air to breathe.
 Anything inside is expelled when the spell ends.

+#### Serpent Glyph

+_Evocation (R: Touch, D: Permanent until triggered)_
+The caster traces a magical, serpent-shaped warding glyph upon a page of text or a surface, followed by a sprinkling of powdered amber (100gp value).
+Cast on a text, the glyph quickly mingles into the script.
+It can only be detected by magic.
+Reading the page triggers the warding magic.
+Cast on a surface, the glyph remains visible, glowing pale yellow.
+Touching the surface triggers the warding magic.
+When triggered, a glowing, serpent-like form leaps from the glyph and makes a single attack against the nearest creature.
+Its Attack is equal to the caster’s Level.
+If the attack hits, the victim is frozen in a glittering amber bubble of time distortion for 1d4 days (or until dispelled or released by the caster).
+While trapped, the victim is in temporal stasis and cannot move, perceive, think, or act.
+Likewise, the bubble cannot be moved or penetrated.
+If the attack misses, the serpent dissipates with a flash, a bang, and a puff of smoke.

 #### Solvent

 _Conjuration (R: Short, D: 1 hour)_
-Save: Hard (Arc).
+Save: Arcana 14.
 This spell conjures acid covering up to 1-ft area per caster level.
 The acid eats through 6” of wood, leather, or bone, 4” of stone, or 1” of metal, per round for three rounds.
 Creatures made of such, take 1d6 acid damage per caster level in the first round, half that (round up) in the second.
 Other creatures only take the damage for one round.
 Saves are made each round.
-The target must make one set of item saving throws (see p.
-21), even if they save against the solvent damage.
+The target must make one set of item saving throws, even if they save against the solvent damage.

 #### Spectral Force

 _Illusion (R: Medium, D: Concentration)_
-Save: Hard (Per).
-This spell creates the visual illusion of a known object, creature, or force.
-The maximum size is Medium, plus one size category per caster’s name level.
+Save: Perception 14.
+This spell creates the visual illusion of a known object, creature, or force of up to a 20' cube area, plus 10' per caster’s name level.
 The illusion can also have auditory, olfactory and temperature components, and can be moved within the spell’s range.
-Any “damage” dealt directly by the illusion is believed to be real, but vanishes when the illusion is disbelieved or gone.
-A creature reduced to 0 HP in this way passes out for 1D6+2 rounds, then recovers with any phantasmal damage removed.
-The illusion is dispelled if attacked and struck (AC 18); it fights with the same base attack bonus as the caster.
+Any “damage” dealt directly by the illusion is believed to be real, but vanishes when the illusion is disbelieved or gone and does no real damage and has no permanent effect.
+A creature reduced to 0 HP in this way falls unconscious.
+Illusory damage and effects last for 1d4 Turns.
+The illusion has AC 18 and vanishes if hit in combat.
+If the illusion is of something the caster has not personally seen, viewers gain a +4 bonus to their save.

 #### Suggestion

 _Enchantment (R: Short, D: 12 hours)_
-Save: Hard (Will).
+Save: Willpower 14.
 One intelligent living creature will follow a single spoken course of action (language permitting, and limited to a sentence or two), if the caster can phrase it to sound reasonable—even if it isn’t.